Email supermarkets to stop selling dates from apartheid Israel

 Right now Palestinian date farmers need our support more than ever.
 By boycotting Israeli dates and buying dates from Palestinian brands instead, you can be sure your money is going directly to Palestinians date farmers who need it most.

-Boycotting Israeli dates in Ramadan is a concerted community effort that can show we are not powerless.
+Boycotting Israeli dates in Ramadan is a concerted community effort that can show our power.
 It would be brilliant to see all Israeli dates still left on shelves across the UK and Europe at the end of the blessed month.
-This would reflect our strength as a community to stand together with a very important message: We will not support the oppression of Palestinians and we will not be complicit in Israeli apartheid.
+This would reflect our strength as a community to stand together with a very important message: We will not support the oppression and genocide of Palestinians, and we will not be complicit in Israeli apartheid.

-All you need to do is check the label of the date packaging for Israel, West Bank , Jordan Valley or if the country of origin is not shown.
-Please also see below for Israeli date brands to boycott (usually sold in halal grocers):
+Check the label of the date packaging for Israel, West Bank , Jordan Valley or if the country of origin is not shown, or if the product says ‘Packed in Palestine’.
+Please also see below for Israeli date brands to boycott (usually sold in halal grocers) and brands we recommend you buy.
+Please do your own research if purchasing other produce of Palestine dates.

 Help free Palestine